 Day 11: Depart Kathmandu

 If you have time before leaving Kathmandu, head for the lanes of Thamel for some souvenir shopping.
-Handmade paper, silver jewellery, and felt and cashmere products all make excellent souvenirs, and will provide reminders of your eleven days in this beautiful country.
+Handmade paper, silver jewelry, and felt and cashmere products all make excellent souvenirs and will provide reminders of your eleven days in this beautiful country.